multi-os-engine/multi-os-engine.github.io/_posts/2016-12-05-plans-for-moe-1.3.md

 Up to MOE 1.2 the implementation of this function had several issues:

- * the stub generation worked with the Java source code, so alternative languages, like Kotlin, could not be supported.
+ * the stub generation worked only with Java source code, so alternative languages, like Kotlin, could not be supported.
  * the generated stubs were added to the Xcode project in a way that could cause issues with building from Xcode and with accessing them from Storyboards.
  * the function only worked with the build-time generated Xcode project mode, which was deprecated in MOE 1.2 and will be removed from MOE 1.3.

 In MOE 1.3 the complete implementation was replaced with a new one:

+ * the menu item will be called ``Generate Actions and Outlets for Interface Builder``
  * the Objective-C stubs are generated from Java bytecode, so alternative languages can be supported.
 Kotlin support will be included in MOE 1.3.
  * the contents of the generated stub classes are only visible to the Storyboards but not to the build process (with the use of the appropriate ``#if`` preprocessor guards)
  * designed to work with the persistent Xcode project setup

 ### ViewController stubs created in Objective-C

 In this case ViewController stubs are created in Objective-C, and used with Storyboards directly to connect the properties and actions.
-The ``Synchronize to Java`` action can be used to generate the Java bindings for these ViewController stubs.
+The ``Synchronize to Java`` action (we will rename it to be more descriptive) can be used to generate the Java bindings for these ViewController stubs.
 These Java classes can be extended with the action implementations, as usual.

 Up to MOE 1.2 this action could only be executed on a single header file.